llaske/sugarizer/docs/tutorial_step4.md

 ### Identify the context

-The "context" for our Pawn activity is the current n umber of pawns on the board.
+The "context" for our Pawn activity is the current number of pawns on the board.
 So a user could expect to retrieve the same number of pawns when he reopens the activity.

 Let's try to implement it.